 Section 4.
 The fiscal year of the Association shall be from July 1 to June 30.
 At the close of the fiscal year, the Executive Director shall publish a financial statement.
 All surplus funds shall be used as directed by the Board of Control.

-Sponsored Sports
+Sanctioned Sports

 Section 5.
-TSSAA shall sponsor the following sports: baseball, girls' softball, basketball, bowling, cross country, football, golf, tennis, track and field, unified track and field, girls' volleyball, soccer, and wrestling.
+TSSAA shall sponsor the following sports: baseball, girls' softball, basketball, bowling, cross country, football, golf, tennis, track and field, unified sports, girls' volleyball, soccer, and wrestling.

 Cooperative Programs